 Starting price: Rs 5.59 lakh

-With the 2026 Punch facelift, Tata not only introduced several styling tweaks, feature upgrades, and a new 120hp turbo-petrol engine, but also reduced its starting price by Rs 40,000.
-This makes the Punch the cheapest SUV in India right now.
-Aside from the new turbo-petrol motor, the 2026 Punch retains its prior 1.2-litre 3-cylinder naturally aspirated engine in 88hp petrol and 73hp CNG guises, along with their manual and AMT options.
+With the 2026 Punch facelift, Tata not only introduced several styling tweaks, feature upgrades and a new 120hp turbo-petrol engine, but it also reduced the model’s starting price by Rs 40,000.
+This makes the Punch the second-cheapest SUV in India right now.
+Aside from the new turbo-petrol mill, the 2026 Punch retains its prior 1.2-litre 3-cylinder naturally aspirated engine in 88hp petrol and 73hp CNG guises, along with their manual and AMT options.

 All prices are ex-showroom, India.